Azareal/Gosora/README.md

 Run install.bat, e.g. double-click on it.
 You will also have to start-up MySQL, which if you're using Wnmp or friends is just a matter of opening that program and starting the MySQL process via it.

 Follow the instructions shown on the screen.

+To navigate to the folder the software is in at any time in the future, you can just type `cd` followed by the folder's name, e.g. `cd /home/gosora/src/` and then you can run your commands. cd stands for change directory.

 # Running the program